elegantthemes/create-divi-extension/README.md

 ### `npm start` or `yarn start`

 Runs the extension in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open your WordPress website to view it.

 The page will automatically reload if you make changes to the code.<br>
 You will see the build errors and lint warnings in the console.